 Janice has been teaching for approximately 20 years and provides leadership in developing community partners to meet learning objectives.
 She has taught kindergarten to grade six and is passionate about learning outdoors.
 Her goal as an educator is to empower children so that they love learning, and become engaged citizens that create their future with sustainability in mind.
 A smart woman once told her that you can’t fall in love with something you have never met so “Get Outside”!

 Judy Halpern, (MEd.) a qualified teacher of more than 25 years, created The Magic Suitcase: a literature-based Environmental Education program, in 1996.
 Her research involved using picture books to teach content, specifically in the area of science.
-Judy teaches pre-service teacher candidates at the Faculty of Education at Wilfrid Laurier University and is a workshop presenter on inquiry-based learning.
-Her other experiences include: storytelling; teaching elementary to high school students; speaking at a host of conferences, leading cultural and educational tours to Nepal and writing and publishing teaching materials for young children.
-A walk in the woods, sharing wonderful books, fuels her passion for the importance of environmental education and her own natural curiosity.
+Judy currently teaches pre-service teacher candidates at the Faculty of Education at Wilfrid Laurier University, is a workshop facilitator and consultant for Learning for a Sustainable Future, is the Coordinator for the Educator and Leadership Institute in Nepal and is a Sustainable Happiness Facilitator.
+A walk in the woods, sharing wonderful books and stories, fuels her passion for the importance of environmental education and her own natural curiosity.

 Nathalie Lauriault has had numerous opportunities to teach in many different settings; from the French Immersion program in the public system, to independent schools in Canada, England and France.
 Throughout her teaching career, she has maintained a high level of competency in current educational research.
 She is the co-author of the book Tool for Teaching Conceptual Understanding-Elementary (2017).
 She is an educator who is dedicated to hands-on, experience-based learning for nourishing creative and curious minds.
 She encourages a positive attitude to learning by engaging students in inquiries and developing their awareness of the process of learning so that they become lifelong learners.
 In her spare time, Nathalie dances, bikes, hikes and practices Power Yoga.